lsoenning/tlda/README.md

 including `biber150_ice_gb`, a term-document matrix recording the text-level subfrequencies for Biber et al.’s (2016) 150 lexical items in ICE-GB.
 Importantly, the first row gives the number of word tokens in the text file.
-This is an excerpt of the matrix:
+This is an excerpt from the matrix:

 ``` r
 biber150_ice_gb[1:5, 1:5]